Falling (Alison Moyet song): Critical reception

-On its release, Accrington Observer gave a two out of five star rating and wrote, "Yes, I am afraid you are Ali, which is a shame because you still have a great voice.
+Upon its release as a single, Accrington Observer gave a two out of five star rating and wrote, "Yes, I am afraid you are Ali, which is a shame because you still have a great voice.
 Unfortunately this is not the song to do it justice."
-Larry Flick from Billboard stated, "Second pearl from Moyet's Essex collection is a rumbling, acoustic guitar-framed rock ditty.
-Her distinctive, smoky voice has rarely sounded this endearing, and the tune is among her best compositions to date.
-Modern rock programmers should take heed."
-Pan-European magazine Music & Media commented, "The striking mix of folk pop and dance sounds like a winning combination for radio."
+Dave Jennings of Melody Maker was also critical, calling it an "utterly anonymous ambient-dance offering", on which Moyet's "deep, breathless, libidinous growl of a voice is barely audible".

 Alan Jones from Music Week gave the song three out of five, saying, "A shadow of her former self, if the sleeve portrait is faithful, Moyet makes a welcome return and, like Right Said Fred, there's hint of the Indian sub-continent about the song.
 It's a pretty and beautifully-sung vignette that eventually dissolves with some Sixties-style backwards guitar.
 Interestingly, the 12-inch features an ambient eight-minute dub.
 A substantial hit."

+Pan-European magazine Music & Media commented, "The striking mix of folk pop and dance sounds like a winning combination for radio."
+In the US, Larry Flick from Billboard magazine stated, "Second pearl from Moyet's Essex collection is a rumbling, acoustic guitar-framed rock ditty.
+Her distinctive, smoky voice has rarely sounded this endearing, and the tune is among her best compositions to date.
+Modern rock programmers should take heed."

 William Ruhlmann of AllMusic described the song as having a "Revolver-era Beatles sound".
 Adrian Janes of Penny Black Music noted: "...for the most part [Essex] certainly has, at least instrumentally, the kind of bright energy expected in an Ian Broudie production, whether the jaunty folk feel of "Falling" or the dynamic "Lust for Life" rhythm of "So Am I"."
 Helena Adams of Reflections of Darkness commented: "Essex starts good through "Falling," a piece that invites to sing along, with commonplace arrangements which nonetheless work to provide an upbeat sensation founded by New Wave."